Wolfv0/FoundationMotion/README.md

 - `--model=MODEL_NAME` : Specify the Gemini model (e.g., `gemini-2.5-flash`)
 - `--motionbench_base_path=PATH` : Use a local MotionBench dataset path instead of downloading
     - If `motionbench_base_path` is not specified, the script automatically downloads the public MotionBench dataset from Hugging Face.

+#### FoundationMotion is also referred to as Wolf V2 🐺, the second chapter in the Wolf series: https://wolfv0.github.io/.